 6. Gilt Funds

 These funds invest only in government-issued securities that are rated very well.
-Gilt funds provide a high rate of return with low credit risk.
+Gilt funds provide a high but volatile rate of return with low credit risk.

 7. Fixed Maturity Plans